Formbricks

 2. Net Promoter Score (NPS) + “Why?”

-Measure loyalty and advocacy, pair the 0–10 score with a qualitative follow-up to capture deep insights.
+Measure loyalty and advocacy by pairing the 0-10 score with a qualitative follow-up to capture deep insights.
+Check out our guide on NPS survey question examples for more inspiration.
 You can ask questions like:

 1. How likely are you to recommend us to a friend?